stellar/stellar-protocol/drafts/draft-0002.md

 2. Generate the URI request with the `origin_domain` param set to the application's domain.
 3. Convert the URI request into the `payload` that will be signed.
 The first 35 bytes of the `payload` are all `0`, the 36th byte is `4`.
 Then we concatenate the URI request with the prefix `stellar.sep.7 - URI Scheme` (no delimiter) and convert that to bytes to give use the final `payload` to be signed.
 4. Sign this payload with the application's private signing key corresponding to the `URI_REQUEST_SIGNING_KEY` public key.
 We will need to convert the signature to base64 and then URL-encode it so we can include it in the URI-Request.
 Take a look at the sample code [here](https://gist.github.com/nikhilsaraf/ff3ae46116b6ae6dbdcd1743ad9495ec#file-sign_data-go) for reference.
-4. Append the URL-encoded base64 signature to the URI Request as the value for the `signature` param.
+5. Append the URL-encoded base64 signature to the URI Request as the value for the `signature` param.
+This should be the last param to make it easier for wallets to extract out the `payload` for signature verification.

 **This is how a wallet should handle the `origin_domain` and `signature` fields**:
 1. If the `origin_domain` field does not exist then **do not** display an `origin_domain` to the user; no need to proceed further.